 Does St. Ambrose have policies regarding the content of the wedding service, the music to be used, etc?

 Yes.
 The content of the service is set forth in the Church’s official Ritual Book for weddings.
 However, the couple being married is encouraged to engage in helping to plan the wedding service by choosing the Scripture readings that will be used during the ceremony.
 The couple also arranges the music with the music director of the parish.
 There are certain other options for the service too, which will be explained to the couple during the preparation time.
-Once you have begun planning your wedding with the priest officiating and the music director, please complete this form and send it to Lina Barkey at email@example.com.
+We are working on putting together a Wedding Selection Form to be used as you begin planning.

 How does a parishioner arrange to get a wedding on the parish calendar?